-• for small domestic building work such as extensions and alterations;
+for small domestic building work such as extensions and alterations;

-- where the proposed works are to be carried out for an agreed lump sum; - where detailed procedures are not required; and - where the home owner/occupier has appointed a consultant who will be administering the contract for the home owner/occupier.

-50 This contract is similar to HO/B, as described above, but additionally provides for a contract administrator.
+- where the proposed works are to be carried out for an agreed lump sum; - where detailed procedures are not required; and - where the home owner/occupier has appointed a consultant to administer the contract for the home owner/occupier. - 50 This contract is similar to HO/B, as described above, but additionally provides for a contract administrator.